-Credit by examination may be granted to eligible students, as authorized by California Administrative Code, Title 5, Sections 55750 and 55752, and Board Policy 4001.
+Credit by examination may be granted to eligible students, as authorized by California Administrative Code, Title 5, Sections 55002, 55023 and 55050, and Board Policy 4001.
 The credit by examination process provides an alternate means of receiving credit for designated courses offered at Los Medanos College (LMC).
-Exams may be taken during the first three weeks of the semester.